Polymer Builder¶

 And the number of monomer per chain and the number of chains are each 20 as a default.

-You can also add the different polymer sequence clicking the button of Add Sequence
+You can also add the different polymer sequence clicking the button of Add Sequence.

-When you select the monomer
+When you select the monomer, start group, or end group,

 Monomer Database will be pop-up automatically.